Our commitment to sustainability

 Accessibility

-Strawberry Field is aiming to be the UK’s Number 1 attraction for accessibility, thanks to a series of upgraded and innovative features.
-Through research and focus groups, the team have upgraded elements of the visitor experience to ensure that everyone is welcome.
+Strawberry Field aims to ensure that the site is accessible to everyone.
+Through research and focus groups, the team have upgraded elements of the visitor experience to ensure that everyone is able to access our full offer.
 Inclusivity is at the forefront of the vision and the upgraded features are now in place, making visiting even easier for wheelchair users and those with visual, hearing and other disabilities.
 Find out more here

 Sustainability